ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Request and Response Media Types {#req-res-media}

-Media types are used to identify Encapsulated Requests and Responses; see
-{{iana-req}} and {{iana-res}} for definitions of these media types.
+Media types are used to identify Encapsulated Requests and Responses; see Sections {{<iana-req}} and {{<iana-res}} for definitions of these media types.

 Evolution of the format of Encapsulated Requests and Responses is supported through the definition of new formats that are identified by new media types.
-New media types might be defined to use similar encapsulation with a different HTTP message format than in {{BINARY}}; see {{repurposing}} for guidance on reusing this encapsulation.
+New media types might be defined to use a similar encapsulation with a different HTTP message format than in {{BINARY}}; see {{repurposing}} for guidance on reusing this encapsulation method.
 Alternatively, a new encapsulation method might be defined.

 ## Repurposing the Encapsulation Format {#repurposing}